 4. Gateways Canyons, Gateway, Colorado – $279 Million

 Discovery Channel founder John Hendricks is still waiting for that ‘right’ buyer to come along – with a spare $279 million.
-The 8,700-acre Gateways Canyons Ranches and Resort was the dream of Hendricks to build a massive compound in the teeny town of Gateway, Colo. about 180 miles west of Aspen.
-The billionaire bought his first parcel of land here in the 1990s, and kept on buying till he reached today’s 8,700 acres.
-The huge property now includes a 22,000-square-foot main house he calls West Creek Ranch Residence.
-Then there’s the 72-room, full-service Gateway Canyons Resort and Spa.
+The 8,700-acre Gateways Canyons Ranches and Resort was the dream of Hendricks to build a massive compound in the teeny town of Gateway, Colorado about 180 miles west of Aspen.
+The billionaire bought his first parcel of land here in the 1990s, and kept on buying till he reached today’s massive acreage.
+The huge property includes a 22,000-square-feet main house he calls West Creek Ranch Residence.
+Then there’s the 72-room full-service Gateway Canyons Resort and Spa.
 And even a car museum, the Gateway Colorado Auto Museum, with around 55 classic cars from Hendricks’ own collection.
 Add to all this a grass airstrip, airplane hangar and two helipads.
 With Hendricks and his wife Maureen spending less time at the ranch, he says it’s time to sell.
 Just not at any price.

 2. 24 Middle Gap Road, Hong Kong – $447 Million

 The paint is still drying, and the final landscaping is going in.
 But the world’s first giga-mansion – The ONE on a Bel-Air hilltop – is finally nearing completion.
 What hasn’t changed is that eye-watering price tag, a staggering $500,000,000 as in half a billion dollars.
-What that impressive sum will buy you is a 100,000-square-foot, 20-bedroom compound perched high above Bel Air on four acres, with spectacular 360-degree uninterrupted views.
-It’s the creation of movie producer turned prolific real estate developer Nile Niami and architect Paul McClean, who have taken six years to construct this ultimate spec-home.
-Among its multitude of jaw-dropping features; a 5,500-square-foot master suite, 30 bathrooms, a 30-car auto “gallery,” five swimming pools, a 36-seat movie theater, six-lane bowling alley, and naturally, a nightclub.
-As you might expect, when it hits the market it’ll be America’s—maybe the world’s—largest and most expensive private residence you can buy.
+What that impressive sum will buy you is a 100,000-square-feet, 20-bedroom compound perched high above Bel Air on four acres, with spectacular 360-degree uninterrupted views.
+It’s the creation of movie producer turned prolific real estate developer Nile Niami and architect Paul McClean, who have taken seven years to construct this ultimate spec-home.
+Among its multitude of jaw-dropping features; a 5,500-square-feet master suite, 30 bathrooms, a 30-car auto ‘gallery’, five swimming pools, a 36-seat movie theater, six-lane bowling alley, and naturally, a nightclub.